inkyubeytor/inkyubeytor.github.io/_posts/2021-07-11-plaidml-keras-1.markdown

 and easy to use interface across a variety of supporting low-level software backends.
-As the current Keras is tightly interwoven with TensorFlow, I first looked for an adapted TensorFlow backend that worked on AMD devices.
+As the current Keras is tightly interwoven with TensorFlow, I first looked for an adapted TensorFlow backend that works on AMD devices.

 The default TensorFlow backend is built on top of the Nvidia-specific CUDA.
 Adaptations look to adapt TensorFlow to OpenCL, which works with AMD GPUs